Pierre-Jean De Smet: 1845-1846 Rockies expedition

 Engraving of a Kaw (Kansas) village by De Smet, showing earthlodges and other traditional house forms.

 One of De Smet's longest explorations began in August 1845 in the region west of the Rockies that was jointly occupied by the Americans, who called it Oregon Country, and the British, who identified it as Columbia District.
 De Smet started from Lake Pend Oreille in present-day north Idaho and crossed into the Kootenay River Valley.
 He followed the Kootenay valley north, eventually crossing over to Columbia Lake, the source of the Columbia River at Canal Flats.

 He followed the upper Columbia valley north to and past Lake Windermere.
 At Radium Hot Springs, he turned east and went over Sinclair Pass into the Kootenay River Valley.
 He recrossed the Kootenay and continued along the reverse of the route pioneered by the Sinclair expedition.
 He followed the Cross River upstream to its headwaters at Whiteman's Pass.
 The Cross River was named for the large wooden cross that De Smet erected at the top of the pass, where it could be seen from miles away.

 On the other side of the Great Divide was the British territory of Rupert's Land.
 From the crest of the pass, streams lead to Spray Lakes above present-day Canmore, Alberta, and the Spray River, which joins the Bow River near modern-day Banff, Alberta.
 Once in the Bow Valley, De Smet headed upstream and in a north-westerly direction to its source Bow Lake.
 He traveled further north until he came to the North Saskatchewan River, which he followed downstream and east.
 It was October, and a long cold winter was looming, when he reached Rocky Mountain House.
 He had fulfilled one of his main goals; to meet with the Cree, Chippewa, and Blackfoot of the area.
 At the end of the month, De Smet traveled further to the east to search for other Natives.
 Fortunate to find his way back to Rocky Mountain House, Natives guided him to Fort Edmonton, where he spent the winter of 1845–1846.

 During these years, he established St. Mary's Mission in present-day Stevensville, Montana, among the Flathead and Kootenay Indian tribes.
 He also established the mission that became the Sacred Heart Mission to the Coeur d'Alene in present-day Cataldo, Idaho.
 In the spring of 1846, De Smet began his return westward, following the established York Factory Express trade route to the Columbia District.
 He went west to Jasper House, and with considerable hardships completed the trek.
-He then crossed the Great Divide by Athabaska Pass, traveling to the Canoe_River_(British_Columbia), the northernmost tributary of the Columbia River, and eventually on to Fort Vancouver, some thousand miles (1600 km) to the southwest.
+He then crossed the Great Divide by Athabaska Pass, traveling to the Canoe River, the northernmost tributary of the Columbia River, and eventually on to Fort Vancouver, some thousand miles (1600 km) to the southwest.
 He eventually arrived at his mission at Sainte-Marie on the Bitterroot River.

 His book Oregon Missions and Travels over the Rocky Mountains in 1845 to 1846 was published in 1847.